sitinuralysha/sitinuralysha/README.md

 A Computer Science Student
 --------------------------

-I am currently living my life as a degree student in Computer Science at Universiti Teknologi Malaysia.
+I am currently living my degree life as a Computer Science student in Graphics and Multimedia Software at Universiti Teknologi Malaysia.

 * 🌍  I'm based in Johor Bahru